 - A computerized test to help assess brain function including memory, processing speed and reaction time

-- A group presentation about youth sports and concussions led by a sport psychologist followed by a question-and-answer session with a specialist from the clinic
+- A group presentation about sports and concussions led by a sport psychologist followed by a question-and-answer session with a specialist from the clinic

 - If needed, a sport psychological consultation

 At the end of your visit, you will leave with a personalized plan of care specific to you.